The Big Kahuna (film): Reception

 The Big Kahuna garnered a generally positive critical reception while earning modest returns at the box office.

-On Rotten Tomatoes the film has a "Certified Fresh" approval rating of 73% based on reviews from 79 critics.
-The site's consensus is "Wonderful adaptation of the stage play."
+On review aggregator Rotten Tomatoes, 73% of 79 critics gave the film a positive review.
+The site's consensus reads: "Wonderful adaptation of the stage play."
 On Metacritic the film has a score of 56% based on reviews from 27 critics, indicating "mixed or average reviews".

-Roger Ebert of the Chicago Sun-Times called it "Sharp-edged, perfectly timed, funny and thoughtful."
+Roger Ebert of the Chicago Sun-Times called it "sharp-edged, perfectly timed, funny and thoughtful."